bluebinary/enumerific/README.md

  * Enumerific enumerations options can be added after an `Enumeration` class has been created either through extending an existing enumerations class by subclassing or by registering new options directly on an existing enumerations class via the `.register()` method; this is especially useful for cases where enumeration options may not all be known prior to runtime;
  * Enumerific enumerations options can be removed after an `Enumeration` class has been created via the `.unregister()` method; this specialised behaviour is prevented by default, but can be enabled for advanced use cases;
  * Enforcement of unique values for all options within an enumeration, unless overridden;
- * Support for aliasing enumeration options;
+ * Support for aliasing enumeration options, and control over this behaviour;
- * Support for redefining enumeration options;
  * Support for backfilling enumeration options on a superclass when subclassing, and control over this behaviour
+ * Support for redefining enumeration options, and control over this behaviour;
  * Support for automatically generating unique number sequences for enumeration options, including powers of two for bitwise enumeration flags, as well as other sequences such as powers of other numbers and factoring;
  * Support for annotating enumeration options with additional arbitrary key-value pairs, which can be particularly useful for associating additional data with a given enumeration option, which may be accessed later anywhere in code that the enumeration option is available;
  * Simple one-line reconciliation of `Enumeration` class options to the corresponding `enums.Enum` class instance that represents the corresponding option; reconciliation by enumeration option name, value and enumeration class instance reference are all supported through the `.reconcile()` class method;